-A browser control adds navigation, document viewing, data download, and other browser functionality to a non-Web application.
+An embedded web browser control adds navigation, document viewing, data download, and other browser functionality to a non-Web application.
 This enables the user to browse the Internet as well as local and network folders from within the application.

-Note: You can register applications developed in different environments, such as those written in Java, .NET, and so on.
+You can register applications developed in different environments, such as those written in Java, .NET, and so on.

 To test objects in embedded browser controls, ensure that: